To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Click the white sphere of "Material" at right side.
 ![Godot 115](https://github.com/To-Fujita/Images/blob/master/Godot-115.jpg "Godot 115")

-After select the "Albedo" at right side, click the "empty", then select the "Load".
+After select the "Albedo" at right side, click the "empty" in "Texture", then select the "Load".
 ![Godot 116](https://github.com/To-Fujita/Images/blob/master/Godot-116.jpg "Godot 116")

 Select the "assets" folder at "Open a File", then open the "FloorRegular0043_L.png" file.